slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What gets measured gets done.'*

 <!--
+- what's the next action >> if u dont know think what's the next project -- gtd guy
+- inspiration is for amateurs -- picasso??

 > *'If we wait for the moment when everything, absolutely everything is ready, we shall never begin.' -- Ivan Turgenev*

 - Total efficiency constrains us.
 We become super invested in maintaining the status quo because that is where we excel.
 Innovation is a threat.
 Change is terrifying.
 Being perfect at something is dangerous if it’s the only thing you can do.